Stable envelopes for slices of the affine Grassmannian: Introduction

-We find the restrictions $\StabCEptpt{\C}{\epsilon}{p}{q}$ in two steps
+We find the restrictions $\StabCEptpt{\C}{\epsilon}{p}{q}$ in two steps.

-\begin{itemize} \item Use the wall-crossing behaviour of $\StabCEptpt{\C}{\epsilon}{p}{q}$ modulo $\hbar^2$ to reduce the computation to a similar computation on a wall in $\Lie \A$, which turns out to be a slice for $\G = \PSL{2}$, the case of $A_1$-type.
+\begin{itemize} \item Use the wall-crossing behavior of $\StabCEptpt{\C}{\epsilon}{p}{q}$ modulo $\hbar^2$ to reduce the computation to a similar computation on a wall in $\Lie \A$, which turns out to be a slice for $\G = \PSL{2}$, the case of $A_1$ type.
 This is done in \refThm{ThmTorusWallCrossing} \item Find the restrictions for $A_1$-case via the action of Steinberg correspondences.
-This computation ends with \refThm{ThmRestrictionInTypeA1} and has a flavor similar to the computation in C. Su's thesis\cites{Su}. \end{itemize}
+This computation ends with \refThm{ThmRestrictionInTypeA1} and has a flavor similar to that of C. Su's thesis \cites{Su}. \end{itemize}